 How to Develop and Maintain Rituals

 Rituals are meant to serve you for the long term (not stress you out) so it is important to do them right.
 Here are three guidelines that are critical in determining success:

 - Focus on ONLY One Positive Change at a Time:

 If you break this rule, you are much more likely to fail at achieving your goal long term.
 If you try to do too much, nothing gets done.
 Implement only one ritual for a month’s time before considering adding something new.
 If we are working together, you will know this is a MASSIVE one for me.
 I work with you to determine what is something that you feel 10/10 confident that you can do at least until our next session and we build from there.
 Some of the examples that my clients are working on this week include: adding in one serving of veggies per day, replacing one takeout meal with a homemade meal per week, reaching 10k steps per day, or meditating and practicing breathing for 3 minutes per day, every day.
 This leads me to the next important point…

 - Keep Your Rituals Small to Start:

-You can’t lift a thousand pounds all at once, yet you can easily lift one pounds thousand times.
+You can’t lift a thousand pounds all at once, yet you can easily lift one pound a thousand times.
 Small, repeated incremental efforts will get you to your goal.